georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

  <a id="business-problem"></a>
  ### Business Problem:
-The Covid-19 pandemic has caused an increase in the number of drivers on the road, resulting in a rise in auto accident claims.
+The Covid-19 pandemic has caused an increase in the number of drivers on the road, resulting in a rise of auto accident claims.
 Insurance companies, struggling with vast numbers, are in desperate need of finding a way to manage them.
 They need a way to quickly determine a preliminary fraud status so their employees can focus their immediate attention on claims that are actually fraudulent and process the non-fraud ones later.
 <a id="potential-solution"></a>
 ### Potential Solution:
 Machine learning is perfect for this kind of problem.
 With the use of a high performing algorithm, claims can be quickly perdicted as fraud or non-fraud, allowing employees the ability to get ahead of the backlog.